 Growing Honeyberries at Home

 As long as you live between USDA Hardiness Zones 2-7, honeyberries would do well in your home garden.
 Because the plants thrive in cooler temps, Byers has found that honeyberries are able to grow without needing much in the way of pest control.
 He also says the plants aren't particularly picky as far as soil goes, "as long as it has good drainage, a reasonable amount of organic matter, and is well balanced in nutrients."

 Honeyberries need at least two varieties (among the dozens available) planted near enough to each other to cross-pollinate.
 Riddle recommends planting a mix of sweeter varieties such as Borealis, Aurora, and Cinderella honeyberries.

 Once planted, honeyberries don't take long to mature and produce fruit; you'll usually start seeing fruit ready for picking in about two years (it can take blueberry plants twice as long).
 If you're ready to try growing your own honeyberries in your garden, you can buy plants from the same Minnesota-based nursery as Blue Fruit Farm, at HoneyberryUSA.

 Due to their delicate nature, honeyberries may not be at your local supermarket if you're in a warmer state since they won't transport well.
-So if you happen to be in the Midwest or cooler areas of the country like Washington or Connecticut, be sure to look out for these healthy fruits to give them a try.
+So if you happen to be in the Midwest or cooler areas of the country (think Washington or Connecticut), be sure to look out for these healthy fruits to give them a try.